Beep Me 911

-"Beep Me 911" is a song recorded by American rapper and singer Missy "Misdemeanor" Elliott, featuring vocals by R&B trio 702 and rapper Magoo.
-It was written and composed by Elliott, Melvin Barcliff and Tim "Timbaland" Mosley for her debut album Supa Dupa Fly (1997) and released as the album's third single in 1998.
+"Beep Me 911" is a song by American rapper Missy "Misdemeanor" Elliott, featuring vocals by R&B trio 702 and rapper Magoo.
+It was written by Elliott, Timbaland and Magoo for her debut album Supa Dupa Fly (1997) and released as the album's third single in 1998.

 The lyrics describe Elliott insisting that, if her lover intends to leave her, he should tell her so before going, by any means necessary.